microsoftgraph/nodejs-security-sample/README.md

 Follow these steps to register a new application:

-1. Sign in to the [Application Registration Portal](https://go.microsoft.com/fwlink/?linkid=2083908) using either your personal or work or school account.
+1. Sign in to the [Azure app registration portal](https://go.microsoft.com/fwlink/?linkid=2083908) using either your personal or work or school account.

 2. Choose **New registration**.
 Enter *http://localhost:3000/token* as the Redirect URI.